halfer/ufw-vpn/README.md

 It is written in PHP so you will need to have that installed.
 In Debian or Ubuntu distros, it is usually sufficient to install it thus:

-    sudo apt-get install php5
+    sudo apt-get install php7.0-cli

-It should work fine with most current versions of PHP5, and PHP7 should be fine as well.
+You may need to tweak that to `php7-cli` or `php7.1-cli`, etc. It should work fine with most current versions of PHP7 and also PHP5.
 Feel free to report any bugs.

 Usage
 -----